General Syllabus Information

 Accessibility and Disabilities

 WCTC is committed to providing equitable access to learning opportunities for students with documented disabilities.
 Students requiring accommodations should contact the Student Accessibility Office at 262.691.5318 for assistance.
-Learn more about accessibility and disabilities.
+Learn more about accessibility and resources for students with disabilities.

 Technology Support and WCTC Student Email Accounts